 In Thorpe, Esther lived with Dorothy and Harry Harrison and their son Alan from 1939 until November 1947.
 Harry worked in a shoe factory that was owned by a Jewish family.
 He had responded to a flyer on the factory bulletin board advertising a need for foster families for refugee children.
 Upon arrival, Esther was quarantined because she had scarlet fever, but her foster brother Alan used to play with her through the window.
 She was very much a part of the family.
 Esther went to school and had a happy childhood with the Harrisons, despite the effects of the war.
 Her sisters lived in different areas of England but came to visit whenever possible.

 Esther’s parents and brother were deported during the Jewish holiday of Sukkot in October 1940 to the Gurs camp in France.
 Her brother was rescued in 1941 and came to the United States to live with an aunt and uncle.
 Esther’s parents were sent to Auschwitz and murdered in August 1942.

 In 1947, Esther’s sister Bertl, remembering the promise she had made to her mother to keep the family together, arranged for herself, Ruth, and Esther to come to the United States to join their brother Herman.
 Edith was still in the British army at that time so she stayed behind for some time.
 When the sisters first arrived in the U.S., they lived with an aunt and uncle in Washington, D.C.
 The adjustment was very difficult for Esther.
-After Edith joined them, she, Bertl, and Estehr took care of her through her junior and senior high school years.
+After Edith joined them, she, Bertl, and Ruth took care of Esther through her junior and senior high school years.
 Later, Esther lived with Ruth and her husband while in college at the University of Illinois where she studied to become a teacher.
 Esther now volunteers at the United States Holocaust Memorial Museum.